-The Budget Speech of the Finance Minister gave top priority to 'farmers', but the allocations for the sector imply it is business as usual.
-The budget allocated for the farming community seems inadequate in the aftermath of demonetisation and its adverse impact on the rural economy.
+The Budget Speech of the Finance Minister gave top priority to 'farmers', but a close look at the allocations for the sector indicate, that it is business as usual.
+As demonetisation has had an adverse impact on the rural economy, the budget allocated for the farming community seems inadequate.
 The total allocation for the Union Ministry of Agriculture and Farmers' Welfare has been increased to Rs.
 51,026 crore in 2017-18 (BE), which is only Rs.
-3,053 crore higher than the 2016-17 (RE) outlay.
+3,053 crore higher than the 2016-17 (RE).
 The Ministry's total allocation, both as percentage share of the total Union Budget and as a proportion of the GDP, shows a decline in the current budget compared to 2016-17 (RE).
-The promise of doubling the income of farmers has not been accompanied by the introduction of any comprehensive scheme in the budget.
+The promise of doubling the income of farmers has not been accompanied by the introduction of any comprehensive scheme in the current budget.

-Figure 8.1: Share of Expenditure by MoA (With and without interest subvention) in Total Union Government Expenditure (%)
+Figure 8.1: Share of Expenditure by Ministry of Agriculture and Farmers' Welfare (MoA) (with interest subvention) in Total Union Government Expenditure and GDP (%)

-■ Share of Expenditure by MoA (including Interest Subvention) in Total Union Government Expenditure (%)

-■ Share of Expenditure by MoA (including Interest Subvention) in GDP (%)
+■ Share of Expenditure by MoA (including Interest Subvention) in Total Union Government Expenditure (%) ■ Share of Expenditure by MoA (including Interest Subvention) in GDP (%)